Peoples Church Nature Preschool

 Our educators know that quality play takes time, imagination and risk.
 It is our job to observe and then motivate children toward wonder, curiosity and joy.
 Dialogue is encouraged through listening and interaction.
 Children are guided to dig deeper and reflect on their work/play.
 Educators are trained to slow down, look closely, and listen deeply.
 This allows them to gather data that leads to future lesson plans.
 These will then be based on the children’s interests, while incorporating experiences in language and literacy, cognitive, creative, physical, and social-emotional learning.

 Taurie joined Peoples Church Preschool in 2019.
-After many years as a Lead Teacher in the Infant Classroom, she moved into administration as the Assistant Director in 2025.
+After many years as a Lead Teacher in the Infant Classroom, she moved into the Preschool Director role.
 Taurie continues to work with the children in the program, but in her current role, she spends more of her time coaching and mentoring staff members, as well as handling staffing.

 Taurie earned her Bachelor's degree in Elementary and Early Childhood Education from Eastern Michigan University.
 She has previously worked as a preschool teacher and as an Assistant Director for other programs before joining Peoples Church Preschool.